 You may not have come across this tip before but head massages are wonderful for keeping the circulation going on through your scalp.

 Blood flow to your scalp helps your hair to grow.

 When I had my TWA (teeny weeny afro) I used to get my husband to do these all the time for me.
 They really are the best thing ever!

 If you don’t have anyone to do it for you can just do it yourself.

 8. Use Sulfate-Free Shampoo

 Using a sulfate-free shampoo is in your benefit because they don’t contain any harsh chemicals that can strip your hair and make it feel dry.

 Try to use as many natural products in your hair as possible.
 They are less likely to make your hair feel dry.

 9. Protective Styling

 Doing a protective hairstyle can help you to maintain some of your natural hair growth.

-You can try braids with extensions of just use your own hair as a protective hairstyle.
+You can try braids with extensions of just have your own hair in a protective hairstyle.

 Bear in mind that even though your hair is in a protective style you still need to keep it moisturised if you don’t want to experience breakage.